Review and road test of the Ford Kuga 2.0 TDCi

 Market and Model

-There are three Kuga trim levels - 'Zetec', 'Titanium' and 'ST-Line' and for the 2.0 TDCi engine we're looking at here, prices start at around £25,000.
-If that's a bit much for you but you still want a diesel, then Ford will offer you a 1.5-litre TDCi 120PS model for just under £23,000.
-There's a choice of front wheel drive or AWD and if you go for the AWD version, your dealer will give you the option of paying around £1,600 more for the 6-speed Powershift auto gearbox.
-Go for the pokier 1980PS version of ths engine and you have to have AWD with either 'Titanium' or 'ST-Line' trim - and that means asking prices between £28,000 and £31,000.
+Trim-wise, there's a base 'Zetec' model; from there, you choose from a range of sporty variants ('ST-Line' or 'ST-Line Edition') or three luxury spec levels (Titanium Edition', 'Titanium X Edition' or 'Vignale').
+For the 2.0 TDCi engine we're looking at here, prices start at around £27,000 for the auto-only 120PS derivative.
+If that's a bit much for you but you still want a diesel, then Ford will offer you a 1.5-litre TDCi 120PS manual model for just over £26,000.
+Go for the 2.0 TDCi with 150PS and there's a choice of front wheel drive or AWD and manual or auto transmission.
+Go for the pokier 180PS version of ths engine and you have to have AWD - and that means asking prices between £31,000 and £37,000.

 Cost of Ownership

 How spoiled we are.
 These days we expect our cars to be bigger and faster, with more equipment and better build quality.
 We want more effective air conditioning, power outlets everywhere and brighter headlights.
 We want all of that but we also want to spend less on fuel and emit less carbon dioxide.
 Which, when you think about it, is quite a trick to pull off.
 We almost take it for granted that we have our cakes and eat them too and this Kuga is a case in point.

 Ford has pulled out all the stops to make the latest model more economical than before.
 For example, an Active Grille Shutter is fitted to all versions.
 This closes the front grille, reducing aerodynamic drag when the radiator isn't in need of additional cooling and then reopens it upon demand.
 Auto-Start-Stop is also standard across the range.
 Features like an Eco Mode and a Gear Shift Indicator help keep your right boot out of the carpet.